microchip-pic-avr-examples/pic16f18076-glitch-free-design-using-the-clc-mplab-melody/README.md

 The notifications regarding the 'Interrupt Manager' can be ignored in this example, since the Interrupt Manager was configured in Figure 12 which ensures the required interrupt code will be generated.

 The notification generated pertaining to the NCO1 module, is a 'WARNING' notification.
-This notification will be addressed in the section below titled 'Setup - Software' which will show how to set 'CLC3_OUT' as the clock source (see Figure 20).
+This notification will be addressed in the section below titled 'Setup - Software' which will show how to set 'CLC3_OUT' as the clock source (see 'Application Code' section below).

 ### Setup - Software